Dr. James R. Pinke Shelton, CT Cataract Surgeon

 What is Laser assisted cataract surgery?
 Am I a candidate for this procedure?

-How will I benefit from premium, lifestyle multifocal or toric implants?
+How will I benefit from Lifestyle, Multifocal or Toric implants?

 Patients with significant astigmatism should strongly consider toric lens implants to obtain excellent uncorrected distance vision.
-Currently, there is no approved toric multifocal implant, so that patients with significant pre-operative astigmatism will still require glasses for close vision, even with the toric implant.
+Multifocal lens implants are available for patients with astigmatism.

 Contact The Connecticut Cataract Surgery Experts